hlsitechio/onai/README.md

 Help us keep Online Note AI free and improve it for everyone!
 **Become a sponsor and get your logo featured here, early access to new features, and a say in the roadmap.**
 [👉 Sponsor us on GitHub](https://github.com/sponsors/hlsitechio)
 ---

+## 🤝 Contributing

+We welcome contributions!
+Please check issues, open pull requests, or discuss new features.

+---

+DEV SEEKING !

+🚀 Looking for a co-worker!
+I’m actively seeking a collaborator to help build and improve this project.

+---